Working from Home Best Practices

 Take a break if you need one.
 Walk around the yard, go outside, sit on your porch or patio for 15 minutes, and just take in your surroundings.
 Breaks allow you to refresh and clear your head.

 I love what I do, and I work at it all day.
-Being raised with a solid work ethic made working from home something that came easy for me.
+Working from home will come naturally when you have a solid work ethic.
 This is where your discipline will make or break your work-at-home experience.

 Working at Home for Newbies

 For those new to working at home, go into it assuming you will put in a full 8-hour day.
-You will want to create a regular schedule that works for you as I have.
+As I have, you will want to create a regular schedule that works for you.
 And then stick to it.

-Your employer most likely will have guidelines and requirements, including check-ins and productivity goals that they’ll advise you of.
+Your employer will likely have guidelines and requirements, including check-ins and productivity goals, that they’ll advise you of.
 Then, do not hesitate to ask for the tools, software, or resources you discover you need to meet those goals.

 Similarly, your employer may be new at this virtual thing, too, and your constructive input will be critical to making this transition work for everyone.
 Both sides must be flexible until processes and procedures solidify as the dust settles.

-Know that your employer will expect that you will be accomplishing just as much, if not more, than when you went into the office.
+Know that your employer will expect you to accomplish as much, if not more, than when you go into the office.
 Working from home does not mean less work.

 Managing Business Work Email at Home

-Usually, your work email is on your work PC you leave the office, and you won’t check it until you are back in the office again.
-Now that you are working from home, you’ll want to set up your work account to use it from your home device.
+Usually, your work email is on your work PC when you leave the office, and you won’t check it until you return.
+Now that you work from home, you’ll want to set up your work account to use it from your home device.

-Have a discussion with others at home and set some guidelines about your workspace and interruptions.
-Of course, there will be frustrating moments while you work out the kinks — that’s to be expected.
-But, be flexible and patient until you figure out a system that works for everyone.
+Discuss with others at home and set guidelines about your workspace and interruptions.
+Of course, there will be frustrating moments while you work out the kinks — expect that.
+But be flexible and patient until you figure out a system that works for everyone.

 Increased Email Volume

 You may likely be emailing more than you ever have before.
-If for no other reason than you are not in person with those, you usually would communicate within the office.
+If you are not in person with those for no other reason than that, you usually will communicate within the office.

-This means your email communication skills are really going to be even more critical to clarity in your communications.
+This means your email communication skills will be even more critical to clarity in your communications.
 Including avoiding any unnecessary misunderstandings.
 Here are the basics to start.

 Consider acquiring a copy of my Business Email and Technology Etiquette eBook.
 Become the epitome of professional business communications at a time when it will be essential to your job performance.